Rjlintkh/bdsx-lxl/README.md

 #### Usage
 1. Download `bdsx-lxl.zip` from the [latest release](https://github.com/Rjlintkh/bdsx-lxl/releases/latest) and extract it to `your_bdsx_folder/plugins` so that there is a folder named `your_bdsx_folder/plugins/bdsx-lxl`.
-2. Create a folder `your_bdsx_folder/bedrock_server/plugins` and put all the LXL `.js` plugins inside.
+2. Create a folder `your_bdsx_folder/bedrock_server/plugins` and put all the LLSE `.js` plugins inside.
 OR
-Copy all content or create a junction from `your_lxl_folder/plugins` to `your_bdsx_folder/bedrock_server/plugins` if you have previously worked on LXL.
+Copy all content or create a junction from `your_llse_folder/plugins` to `your_bdsx_folder/bedrock_server/plugins` if you have previously worked on LLSE.
 1. Start the server from `your_bdsx_folder/bdsx.bat`.

 #### Disclaimers
-- In order to use this project, you must follow the terms of EULA and LXL.
+- In order to use this project, you must follow the terms of EULA and LLSE.
-- This project is not affiliated to LXL, but it imitates the functionalities of LXL.
+- This project is not affiliated to LLSE, but it imitates the functionalities of LLSE.
 No code is directly copied, but the logic of codes are kept for the purpose of loading plugins.
-- We do not offer guarantee of successfully loading any LXL plugins.
+- We do not offer guarantee of successfully loading any LLSE plugins.
 - The project is experimental, it may contain bugs, bugs found in loading the plugins using this loader should not be reported to their according developers.
 - We will not hold any responsibiliy for any corruptions of server.
 Use it at your own risk.